-Cleistocactus winteri subsp. colademononis (Diers & Krahn) D.R.
+Cleistocactus winteri subsp. colademono D.R.
 Hunt

 Monkey's Tail, Rat Tail

-Hildewintera colademononis, Cleistocactus colademononis, Cleistocactus winteri subsp. colademononis, Hildewintera colademononis, Hildewintera polonica, Winterocereus colademononis
+Borzicactus colademononis, Cleistocactus colademononis, Cleistocactus winteri subsp. colademononis, Hildewintera colademononis, Hildewintera polonica, Winterocereus colademononis

 How to Grow and Care

 Choose a location that gets full sun and has well-draining soil.
-Water Cleistocactus during the spring and summer when the top inch (2.5 cm) of soil dries out.
+During the spring and summer, water Cleistocactus when the top inch (2.5 cm) of soil dries.
 During the fall, reduce watering to every five weeks if the ground dries out.
-In winter, keep Cleistocactus dry or the moist ground combined with the cool temperatures and dormancy may cause the roots to rot.
-Fertilize Cleistocactus with a low-nitrogen fertilizer during the active growth period.
+In winter, keep your cactus dry, or the moist ground combined with the cool temperatures and dormancy may cause the roots to rot.
+Fertilize with a low-nitrogen fertilizer during the active growth period.
 A slow-release fertilizer applied in the spring will be sufficient for the whole year.

-It is possible to propagate by cutting a small branch from a Cleistocactus and rooting it, but this inevitably leaves a disfiguring scar near the base of the main stem.
+It is possible to propagate by cutting a small branch from a Cleistocactus and rooting it, but this inevitably leaves a disfiguring scar near the main stem's base.
 If an offset is removed to be used in propagation, remember to let it dry for a week or so, allowing the wound to heal.
 Rooting usually occurs within 3 to 8 weeks.
 Therefore, it is best to raise Cleistocactus from seed.
 Be sure to get the seeds from a reputable source.

 Learn more at How to Grow and Care for Cleistocactus.